jcwoods/DataRake/README.md

                             in DOMAIN.
-If no DOMAIN is specified and either hostname or email matching is enabled, any pattern matching a host or email will be reported -r [RANDOM], --random [RANDOM]
+If no DOMAIN is specified and either hostname or email matching is enabled, any pattern matching a host or email will be reported -r [ENTROPY], --random [ENTROPY]
                             scan for high entropy strings.
-RANDOM is a threshold formatted <bytes>:<entropy>, where <bytes> is the
+ENTROPY is a threshold formatted <bytes>:<entropy>, where <bytes> is the
-                            length of strings measured and <entropy> is the Shanon entropy score.
-If you're unsure, start with RANDOM set as '32:4.875' and tune from there.
+                            length of substrings measured within the text and
+                            <entropy> is the Shanon entropy score.
+If you're
+                            unsure what this means, start with ENTROPY set as '32:4.875' and tune from there.
       -b [BASE64], --base64 [BASE64]
                             scan for base64-encoded text with minimum encoded length of BASE64.
-      -dp, --disable-passwords
+      -j, --jwt             scan for Javascript Web Tokens (JWT) -dp, --disable-passwords
                             disable scan for passwords
       -dt, --disable-tokens
                             disable scan for tokens
       -dh, --disable-headers
                             disable scan for common auth headers
-      -dk, --disable-private_keys
+      -dk, --disable-private-keys
                             disable scan for private key files.
+      -du, --disable-urls   disable scan for credentials in URLs

 To run from Docker image (with defaults), bind your directory to /scan: